 Since leaving Hornsey Art College, where my paintings and stained glass were often in a symbolist style, I have painted from direct observation.
 Though living in London, I was always drawn to natural settings – wild urban gardens, as well as countryside – and found the time I spent on each painting becoming increasingly prolonged.
 Many of my plein-air paintings have come to be called ‘plantscapes’ rather than ‘landscapes’, as they are close-ups of natural plant communities, usually in the margins of cultivation and wilderness.

 By the 1980s, I had come to feel there was a topical message about the importance of plants in ecology, economy and culture.
-Many of my paintings have been of untended or semi- wild urban gardens.
-Such small, fenced-off, owned areas of the planet offer a unique sense of closeness to nature and at the same time, a remoteness from the world.
-They can have an important rôle in how human beings see themselves and behave in relation to the Earth.
+Many of my paintings have been of untended or semi- wild urban gardens – small, fenced-off, owned areas of the planet, offering a unique sense of closeness to nature and at the same time, a remoteness from the world, affecting how we see ourselves and behave in relation to the Earth.

-Contrary to their initial appearance, my paintings aren’t photographic.
-They are observational drawings made directly in paint, usually dispensing with preliminary drawings in other media, and painted continuously over periods of several months – though taking a break on Saturdays!
+Contrary to what some people seem to think, my paintings aren’t photographic.
+They are observational drawings made directly in paint, usually dispensing with preliminary drawings in other media, and painted continuously over periods of several months – though always taking a break on Saturdays!

-To keep up with the changing season I must keep at it, looking and painting as intently as I can, with close attention, but not tension.
+To keep up with the changing season I must keep at it, looking and painting as intently as I can – with attention, but not tension.
 I put up a transparent awning so I can work in all weathers; rain gives the light a special clarity, and helps the painting to grow as well as the plants.

 I look for a neglected or semi-wild corner of a private estate or garden – always in negotiation with its owners.
 I want to paint a community of wild plants, and to present them centre-stage with the human world modestly in the background.
 I start by painting the most distant features and gradually work towards the foreground, painting overlaid lattices of vegetation.
 This traces a journey through time as well as space, and often means that signs of seasonal change co-exist in the same picture.